Yicheng-Lu-llll/flyte-dev-setup-guide/README.rst

    python3 core/flyte_basics/hello_world.py
    # Running my_wf() hello world

-3. Run workflow in sandbox
+3. Run workflow in sandbox.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 | Before running a workflow in the sandbox, make sure you can run it